 - appropriate community practices of FAIR data sharing (with specific attention to access arrangements that respect participants, health services, co-investors, research communities, and institutions).

-This involves investing in a coherent nationally distributed infrastructure.
+We are investing in a coherent nationally distributed infrastructure.
 Guided by Data and Policy and Culture development, we’re establishing a network of health research organisations to provide a coordinated set of data services that will facilitate data sharing and reuse.
-Read details about this activity.
+Read more about HeSANDA infrastructure development.

 Culture and Policy Development